-- Program participants are expected to take part in all workshops and seminars, utilize individual support services whenever appropriate, maintain a 3.0 GPA or better and maintain full-time course load during the academic year.
+- Program participants are expected to take part in all workshops and seminars, utilize individual support services whenever appropriate, maintain a 3.0 GPA or better and maintain a full-time course load during the academic year.

 - Students develop a diverse portfolio including a curriculum vitae, statement of purpose, electronic research presentation, and evidence of research and scholarly activity to facilitate their graduate school application.

 - All senior year participants are expected to take the Graduate Record Examination and apply to graduate programs, as well as present their findings at a conference.

 We are currently are only accepting STEM disciplines applications for our 2019-2020 cohort.
 If you want more information about how to obtain McNair application, click here.
 Application materials include: